ReGO: Reference-Guided Outpainting for Scenery Image: Experiment

-To produce the style-consistent results, we design the style ranking loss to prevent the style of the synthesized content being affected by the reference image.
+\textbf{Validate the Style Ranking Loss.} To produce the style-consistent results, we design the style ranking loss to prevent the style of the synthesized content being affected by the reference image.
 Intuitively, the close style between the synthesized content and the input can also be achieved by directly conducting a regression procedure.
 In this subsection, we study the impact of these two solutions.

 Table~\ref{srl_compare} shows the performance under IS, FID, and MSD, where $\text{ReGO}_\text{BDIE}$-Reg indicates $\text{ReGO}_\text{BDIE}$ using the $l_2$ style reconstruction loss instead of the style ranking loss.
 From Table~\ref{srl_compare}, the $\text{ReGO}_\text{BDIE}$ with the proposed style ranking loss performs much better on both image restoring and free-form outpainting.
 The reasons for such results may stem from the overfitting.
 Although the left half and the right half parts are from the same image, the style representations captured by the Gram matrices are still different.
 Therefore, stiffly conducting such a regression procedure is easy to cause overfitting.
 Besides, the main goal of our style ranking loss is to block the style of the reference image being reflected on the extended content, the style consistency between the input and the synthesized part is not necessary to enhance, since it can be achieved by the pixel-wise reconstruction and the adversarial training~\cite{bds,yangzx,wang}.